yuanxizhang/yuanxizhang/README.md

 🌱 I’m currently learning to build mobile applications with React Native.

-💞️ I’m looking to collaborate on fintech and edutech projects
+💞️ I’m looking to collaborate on fintech and edtech projects